Professional and Graduate Education Academic Policies

 Course Evaluation

 As the semester draws to a close, students are required to submit an online course evaluation for each of their courses.
 This requirement is a reflection of the importance the College places on students and faculty supplying each other with timely, thoughtful feedback.
-Students who do not submit their evaluations on time may be blocked from access to their degree audit, unofficial transcript, and grades until they have submitted the overdue evaluations or, at minimum, until they record a “decline to evaluate” response.
-Professional and Graduate Education course evaluations are administered by the Office of the Dean of the Faculty.
+Professional and Graduate Education course evaluations are administered by the Office of the Provost and Dean of Faculty.

 Grading Policies